Waterblow is an unusual yet picturesque destination that makes a great Instagram backdrop in Bali.

 There are two essential things to know to maximize the badassery of your Waterblow visit:

-Waterblow is a typical touristy spot where photography is allowed, pre-wedding photography is also allowed, but needs special arrangements from the park.
+Water blow is a popular touristy spot where photography is allowed, pre-wedding photography is also allowed, but needs special arrangements from the park.
 Paths are marked, and signs posted warning the would-be idiots of the danger.

-Overall this destination is a great place to stop at if you’re in the area.
+Overall this destination is a great place to snap some jealousy-inspiring pictures while you’re in the Nusa Dua area of Bali.